jao11/XMIMSIM/Installation-instructions.md

 ## <a id="compilefromsource"></a>Compiling from source

-XMI-MSIM has been successfully built on Linux (Debian/Ubuntu and RHEL/CentOS/Fedora), Mac OS X (Snow Leopard and up) and Windows 7 (with 32-bit compilers)
+XMI-MSIM has been successfully built on Linux (Debian/Ubuntu and RHEL/CentOS/Fedora), Mac OS X (Snow Leopard and up) and Windows 7 (with 32-bit MinGW and 64-bit MinGW-w64 compilers)

 The following dependencies are required to build XMI-MSIM:

 * fortran 2003 compiler (gfortran >= 4.4, Intel Fortran are known to work)
-* C compiler with OpenMP support (gcc highly recommended)
+* C compiler with OpenMP support (gcc highly recommended).
+The native Mac OS X version requires that the compiler supports Objective-C as well.
 * GNU scientific library (GSL)
 * HDF5
 * libxml2
 * libxslt
 * Fortran GSL bindings (FGSL)
-* xraylib (including Fortran bindings)
+* xraylib 3.0.0+ (including Fortran bindings)
 * glib2
-* GTK2 and GTK-EXTRA (version 3.0.4) for the graphical user interface (optional though highly recommended)
+* GTK2 and GTK-EXTRA (version 3.1.0) for the graphical user interface (optional though highly recommended)
-* optional for the GUI: curl and json-glib
+* optional for the GUI: curl, json-glib and libnotify
 * MPI (OpenMPI or Intel MPI): optional.
 Recommended for those that want to perform brute-force simulations with a very high number of simulated photons
+* The native Mac OS X build additionally requires gtk-mac-integration

-All dependencies should be easy to obtain, except for FGSL which is available from the Download section as well.
-Do not use the [official version](http://www.lrz.de/services/software/mathematik/gsl/fortran) , it will not work when used in combination with XMI-MSIM. [xraylib](http://github.com/tschoonj/xraylib) can be obtained at my repository.
+All dependencies should be easy to obtain. [xraylib](http://github.com/tschoonj/xraylib) can be obtained at my repository.
 Windows users will have to compile most of these dependencies themselves, which will require them to install a bash shell with all basic UNIX utilities.
-The Windows versions of XMI-MSIM were built using MSYS (bash shell and GNU utilities) and TDM-GCC (compilers).
+The Windows versions of XMI-MSIM were built using MSYS (bash shell and GNU utilities) and TDM-GCC (MinGW compilers).

 It is absolutely critical that all Fortran packages are compiled with exactly the same compiler, and this compiler also needs to be used when building XMI-MSIM.